Vivint Home Automation and Voice Control

 Does Vivint have a smartphone app?

-Yes, Vivint has a smartphone app.
-The Vivint app, which holds a 4.4-star rating on the Google Play Store and 4.6 stars on the App Store, provides remote smartphone control over the Vivint security system.
-It also includes security camera live streams, smart home control, and numerous home automation configurations.
+Yes, Vivint has a smartphone app that provides remote control over your entire Vivint security system.
+It also includes security camera live streams, smart home features, and numerous home automation configurations.

 -